 musical wind instruments, acoustic impedance has the advantage

 of being a physical property of the instrument alone – it

 can be measured (or calculated) for the instrument without

 a player.
 It is a spectrum, because it has different values

-because it tells us a lot about the way the player's lips,
+for different frequencies.
+When we measure it at the mouthpiece of an instrument, it tells us a lot about the way the player's lips,

 reed or the air jet from the mouth will interact with the